jasonwarta/MediaServer/README.md

 # MediaServer
-### Media Server designed to run on a RaspberryPi or
+### Media Server designed to run on a RaspberryPi or other dedicated server

 ### Installation Instructions: